Home

 If we are going to talk about creatine and side effects, we must talk about the positive effects first.

 Taking creatine as a bodybuilding supplement can help build muscle mass and significantly shorten recovery time after intense exercise.
 Creatine works by improving the availability of ATP, or adenosine triphosphate, which is the fuel that muscle cells require to build and repair tissue.
-It makes them more productive, just as issuing personal computers to employees makes them more productive.
-If your body is your business, creatine helps you business increase productivity.

 ATP must have carbohydrates to maximize its effectiveness.
 As a result you need to combine 5 grams of creatine with about 70 grams of simple sugars for maximum effect.
 Otherwise, you will not build muscle as quickly.
 Exercise also must be very intense for optimum results.